 - In healthcare it can help people develop confidence to challenge processes and procedures which may not be in keeping with patient or staff safety (see article on Human Factors and equality training).

-Main measures to promote inclusion
+Main measures to promote equality

 - Provide opportunities for teams to reflect on how they work and how to improve engagement from everyone.
 Ensure teams are supported.